Tiffilore/Monkey_Business/evaluator/README.md

 - in the _Condition_ field of an if expressions
 - (implicitly) in the evaluation of a prefix expression with BANG as operator

-The first desideratum for the evaluation of expressions in boolean contexts is **consistency**: we want the evaluation of a condition to a boolean be consistent with its evaluation to a boolean in a prefix expression with BANG as operator.
+The first desideratum for the evaluation of expressions in Boolean contexts is **consistency**: we want the evaluation of a condition to a Boolean to be consistent with its evaluation to a Boolean in a prefix expression with a BANG operator.
 That means that for any `<expression>`, the evaluation of

-`if(<expression>){true}else{false}`
+`if (<expression>) {true} else {false}`

 should yield the same result as the evaluation of